James Goodnight: Awards and recognition

 In 1981, Goodnight was elected as a Fellow of the American Statistical Association.
 Goodnight has been called the "Godfather of AI" for his role in the creation of SAS.

 In 1997, he received the Golden Plate Award of the American Academy of Achievement.
 In 2004, he was named a Great American Business Leader by Harvard Business School.
 That same year he was named one of America's 25 Most Fascinating Entrepreneurs by Inc. Magazine.
 He has also been a frequent speaker and participant at the World Economic Forum.
 In March 2020, Jim Goodnight was awarded a CEO Great Place to Work For All Leadership Award by Great Place to Work.

+Goodnight received the Order of the Long Leaf Pine in 2023.
+He was ranked #79 on the Forbes 250 list of America’s Greatest Innovators.

 Personal life

 Goodnight met his wife, Ann, while he was a senior at North Carolina State University and she was attending Meredith College.
 They have been married for over 50 years and have three children, including real estate redeveloper and historic preservationist James Goodnight.